coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 }
 ```

 to differentiate from the other two we created before.
 If we want to avoid this kind of non-intuitive selectors, we can add custom labels to a generated recording rule via the `additionalLabels` parameter.
+You can define `additionalLabels` the same way as you define `selectors` (see above).
 In our case, we could define something like this

 ```yaml
 - name: read_availability_slo